 There’s an annual fee of $59, which is waived the first year.
 If you use this card often and take advantage of all the travel rewards, it should easily make up for the annual fee.

-Best First Gas Rewards Credit Card: Barclay Rewards MasterCard®
+Best First Gas Rewards Credit Card: Blue Cash Everyday® Card from American Express

 If you’re a frequent driver, you may be looking for a credit card that offers good gas rewards.
-The Barclay Rewards MasterCard® is the perfect credit card in this instance.
-You’ll receive two points for every dollar spent on gas, utility, and grocery store purchases (excluding Target and Walmart).
-Plus, you’ll receive one point for every dollar spent on everything else.
+The Blue Cash Everyday® Card from American Express is the perfect credit card in this instance.
+You’ll receive the following cash back rates:

-There’s no limit on the amount of points you earn, and they never expire.
-You can redeem your points to your bank account, as statement credit, in the form of gift cards, or as cash.
+There’s no limit on the amount of cash you can earn, and it never expires.
+You can redeem your cash to your bank account, as a statement credit or in the form of gift cards.
 There’s also no annual fee.

-Another perk of the Barclay Rewards MasterCard® is that you’ll get online access to view your FICO® score for free.
+Another perk of the Blue Cash Everyday® Card from American Express is that you’ll get online access to view your FICO® score for free.
 This comes in handy for monitoring your activity, especially if you’re new to building a credit history

 A Note About Secured Credit Cards

 Secured credit cards require you to put down a refundable deposit as collateral.
 This deposit becomes the credit line for your card.
 Secured credit cards can help you establish or rebuild your credit history, and are useful if you have no credit or bad credit.

 If you’ve been paying off a loan in your name or otherwise have some credit history, you may not need to get a secured credit card before applying for a regular credit card.
 Regular credit cards tend to offer more attractive perks than secured credit cards.